Iowa State University Cyclone Marching Band: History

-In 1973 composer Jerry Bilik arranged a new version of the pregame "ISU Fanfare".
+In 1973, composer Jerry Bilik arranged a new version of the pregame "ISU Fanfare".
 The band performed along with Maynard Ferguson in front of President Gerald Ford during a halftime show in 1976.
 The band added a 'V' to its acronym in 1979 when members were using the varsity football team's showers after a game in preparation for a trip to perform for the Kansas City Chiefs.
 When confronted by head football coach Earl Bruce, a bass drum player responded that they were the "Varsity Band".
 The Alumni Band, a collection of former band members, made its first annual appearance at the 1980 Homecoming, the same year the marching band began to perform at the annual Band Extravaganza with other Iowa State band ensembles.
 The ISUCF'V'MB was the first college band to play the new Pepsi jingle composed by Ray Charles.
 In 1995 the band recorded the theme song to the ABC sitcom Coach and appeared in the introductory sequence.
 They performed in London for the millennium New Year's Eve.

+Student musician interest in marching band has consistently exceeded the marching band's capacity.
+With as many as 600 students auditioning for the approximately 365 marching band spots, membership in the band is highly competitive.
+For the 2015 season, the band was expanded to include an additional 60-member marching ensemble, "State Storm."
+In addition to playing alongside the Varsity Band during football games at Jack Trice Stadium, State Storm is the athletic pep band for Iowa State University soccer, wrestling, and gymnastics.